alimx07/Distributed_Microservices_Backend/readme.md

 # Overview

 There’s a common saying in the industry that the first rule of microservices is: **don’t do microservices**.
 The idea is that if you can avoid the complexity, you probably should.
-In this repository, I do them anyway (even if it is just a mini example) — but with a focus on understanding the real cost and learning.
+In this repository, I do them anyway (even if it is just a mini example).

-This Readme will be more like a blog, sharing notes, ideas and what I have done logically to create the project. not too much about the code. today’s AI era the easiest thing to do is understand most of the code.
+This Readme will be more like a blog, sharing notes, ideas and what I have done logically to create the project. not too much about the code.

+> **Note:** I started this project from scratch, with no prior experience in some of the technologies used.
+The design may not be perfect, but I’ve done my best with my current understanding.

 The process is incremental and consists of several stages: